10 Things to Make With Plantain Herb

 It’s also antiseptic and astringent and is the ultimate plant to grab for a good old-fashioned in-the-field poultice.
 (More on that below!)

 If you’ve never foraged plantain before and need help identifying it, be sure to read through my comprehensive article on Foraging Plantain Leaf & Uses, which is located over at my family’s website (Unruly Gardening).

 1. Some of these recipes call for drying plantain first.
 To dry flowers and herbs, I usually just spread them out in single layers on paper towels or clean dish towels and let them air dry for several days.
 You could also us a dehydrator set to very low heat for a few hours.

 3. There are a few affiliate links scattered in this post.
 That means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
-This costs you nothing extra, but helps to support the site and lets me keep doing what I do.
+This costs you nothing extra.
 Thank you! :)

 1. Plantain Infused Oil

 Plantain infused oil is a handy staple to keep around for making skin soothing salves, lotions, creams, soaps and such.
 It’s also excellent for using on dogs, cats and other such critters to treat hot spots, flea bites, scrapes and minor skin irritations.